 In spite of all I’ve said so far, I will add that I DO love the education I received through the public school system.
 But I love more what I’ve learned since… and I hope to keep learning new and amazing things from now until the day I die… and I expect, beyond.

-Had an interesting conversation with Jared the other day… he called down from loft where he was working on a computer program he was creating and said, “Mom, I’m trying to make this ball speed up as it gets closer to the hole.
+Had an interesting conversation with Jared the other day… this boy refuses to work on Math.
+I have not been able to get him to do his lessons, so at age 14, he still hasn’t learned about fractions and decimals.
+Scary, right?
+Well, he called down from the loft where he was working on a computer program and said, “Mom, I’m trying to make this ball speed up as it gets closer to the hole.
 Any idea how I would program it to behave that way?”
 I said, “Hmm… sounds like an inverse relation… you’d use a fraction…” and as I was trying to remember how the formula would go, he hollered down again, “Never mind!
 I think I got it – I tried something and it’s slowing down as it gets closer, so now I’ll just try it the other way.”

-A few weeks later, I wanted to talk to him about finally getting through his fractions and decimals books so he could move on to Algebra (because he was looking forward to it), but he’s bored to tears just at the thought of drudging through fractions and decimals.
+A few weeks later, I brought it up again, just wanting him to finally get through his fractions and decimals books so he could move on to Algebra (because he was looking forward to it), but he’s been bored to tears just at the thought of drudging through that book.

-So, because we’ve been having a hard time getting him to do his basics (ie. fractions and decimals), I thought maybe we’d just go ahead and jump to Algebra and then go back and fill in the gaps as they come up, because he’ll be more interested in those more basic concepts when they’re actually relevant to what he needs at the time.
+So, because we’ve been having a hard time getting him to do his basics, I thought maybe we’d just go ahead and jump to Algebra and then go back and fill in the gaps as they come up, because he’ll be more interested in those more basic concepts when they’re actually relevant to what he needs at the time.

 But then he asked what Calculus was, and I said it had to do with rates of change and … I didn’t remember what all, so I said, “Do you want to see what it’s like?”
 He said sure, so we pulled up a Calculus lesson and watched the first 11 minute video together.
 It was on limits, and it used functions, and algebra, and decimals and ALL of those things.

-But instead of being overwhelmed by his lack of knowledge and formal experience with the ‘pre-requisites’, he lit up like a light bulb and got excited, because it looked so much like some of the things he has done, or tried to do, in his computer programming, and it all actually made sense to him.
-I had been a math major, and yet he was understanding things that no longer immediately made sense to me.
+Remember, he had no training in fractions or decimals, but instead of being overwhelmed by his lack of knowledge and formal experience with the ‘pre-requisites’, he lit up like a light bulb and got excited, because it looked so much like some of the things he has done, or tried to do, in his computer programming, and it all actually made sense to him.
+I had been a math major, but had forgotten most of what I learned in Calculus and yet he was fully understanding the very things that no longer immediately made sense to me.

 He paused the video several times to just digest what had been said, and exclaimed, “Oh my gosh!
 So that’s why graphs are useful!” and he threw his head back and sang “Ahhhhhhh!” like a chorus of angels.
 “You know how some things just make you happy?
 This makes me SOOO happy-happy!!!!”
 His eyes literally started watering and he couldn’t wipe the smile off his face.